 You should match the effective mass of the arm to the cartridge that you are using.
 This is calculated as bare arm effective mass + cartridge and fixing screw weight.
 The mass you want to achieve is determined by the compliance of your cartridge.

 There are a number of online calculators that will give you the right figure if you input your cartridge compliance and the desired resonant frequency (usually about 10Hz).
 A resonant frequency of between 9 and 12Hz should work in almost all applications.

-The bare Audiomods arm will have an effective mass of between 9 and 11 grams, depending on which counterweight you are using and its position on the stub.
+The bare Audiomods arm will have an effective mass of between 9 and 11 grams, depending on the counterweight configuration and its position on the stub.
 The effective mass goes up as the counterweight moves back.
-A difference of 2-3g in the total effective mass will have very little effect on the resonant frequency.
+A difference of 2-3g in the total effective mass will have very little effect on the resonant frequency. but can effect the tonal presentation.

 A good indicator of when extra mass is needed is the bass performance.
-If bass seems light, you may need to add one of the optional headshell shims.
+If bass seems light, try adding one of the headshell shims.